jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

       - provider network (voice or data) is not necessarily secure
       - your cell phone can be intercepted
       - provider's towers can be simulated to conduct man-in-the-middle/on-path attack
-      - using cell connectivity to access the internet or your office network creates a potential bridge, provider attackers with another avenue
+      - using cell connectivity to access the internet or your office network creates a potential bridge, providing attackers with another avenue
+  - 6G network technology is in the pre-standardization, research, and applied trial phase, with commercial deployment expected around 2030

 - 4.1.15 Content Distribution Networks (CDN)
   - **Content Distribution Network (CDN)**: a collection of resource services deployed in numerous data centers across the internet in order to provide low latency, high performance, and high availability of the hosted content